 - Where people can’t work two metres apart, we have extra safety precautions in place to manage any risk, including side by side working.

-- If you are shielding on NHS advice, self-isolating due to someone in the household showing symptoms, if anyone is over 70, pregnant or has a long-term health condition, we will we will avoid face to face contact and wear additional PPE including coveralls, eye protection and foot protection as a precaution.
+- If you are shielding on NHS advice, self-isolating due to someone in the household showing. symptoms, if anyone is over 70, pregnant or has a long-term health condition, we will avoid face to face contact and wear additional PPE including coveralls, eye protection and foot protection as a precaution.

 - When working inside your home we will ask you to open doors and windows to ensure good ventilation, and stay in a separate room to our engineer.